 With an Application

 - Put the Ball in their Court.
-Submit an application.
+Apply.
 Wait patiently and humbly.
 And perhaps, wait and wait and wait.

 - Pending, Pending.
 Send a holiday card while you wait.

 - Put the Ball in Your Court.
-First follow-up: unless the rules state otherwise, in your cover letter, inform the recipient when you will contact them.
+First follow-up: unless the rules state otherwise, inform the recipient when you will contact them in your cover letter.
 Then call.
 “I’m calling to confirm you received our application and to answer any questions you have.”

-- Still Keep the Ball in Your Court.
+- Still, Keep the Ball in Your Court.
 Third follow-up: make a final attempt if you’ve had no response with the above.
-“Hi, I’m calling to follow-up to the email I sent you”
+“Hi, I’m calling to follow up on the email I sent you.”